owntech-foundation/Core/docs/environment_setup.md

 ## Troubleshooting

-From our exeprience, there are multiple types of errors that can block your compilation.
+From our experience, there are multiple types of errors that can block your compilation.

 Check the list below of possible issues